astropy/package-template/README.rst

   ``metadata`` section.
 These values will be used to automatically replace special placeholders in the affiliated package template.

-  1. Change the ``package_name`` variable to whatever you decide your package should be named.
+  1. Change the ``name`` variable to whatever you decide your distribution should be named.
+  2. Change the ``provides`` variable to whatever you decide your package(s) should be named.
 By tradition/very strong suggestion, python package names should be all lower-case.
+In most cases, there will just be a single package, and it will have the same name as the distribution above.
-  2. Change the ``description`` variable to a short (one or few sentence) description of your package.
+  3. Change the ``description`` variable to a short (one or few sentence) description of your package.
-  3. Add your name and email address by changing the ``author`` and ``author_email`` variables.
+  4. Add your name and email address by changing the ``author`` and ``author_email`` variables.
-  4. If your affiliated package has a website, change ``url`` to point to that site.
+  5. If your affiliated package has a website, change ``url`` to point to that site.
 Otherwise, you can leave it pointing to `Astropy`_ or just delete it.
-  5. Exit out of your text editor
+  6. Exit out of your text editor

 * Update the main package docstring in ``packagename/__init__.py``.